alexdebrie/dynamodbguide.com/content/lessons/multi-item-actions/filtering.md

 }
 ```

-One other note -- look at the difference between "ScannedCount" and "Count".
+Another note -- look at the difference between "ScannedCount" and "Count".
 ScannedCount refers to the number of Items retrieved in Step 1 above.
 Count refers to the number of Items returned to the client.

 Previously, these numbers were the same as we weren't filtering the retrieved items.
 Now that we've applied a filter, we see there were 4 total Orders for Daffy Duck but only 1 of them had an amount over $100.
 We consumed read capacity for those 4 scanned units, but only 1 was returned to us.